 "In this remarkable new study, David Rondel breathes new life into pragmatist political thinking by proposing a pragmatist egalitarianism that can take a place within the broader arena of current political philosophy.
 Although Rondel has not settled the matter of what pragmatists should think about justice, he has made a compelling case for a distinctively pragmatist egalitarianism, and, more importantly, opened a fresh debate among pragmatist philosophers."

-Robert B. Talisse, W. Alton Jones Professor of Philosophy, Vanderbilt University
+Robert B. Talisse, Vanderbilt University

 "Rondel has engaged deeply with the imposing literature on the political philosophy of egalitarianism.
 A really interesting, engagingly written, and thoughtful book."